 3. Hire for Future SuccessPast performance is not a perfect predictor of future success.
 It may be a slight indicator, but none of the actual research has ever shown past performance to be a consistently reliable predictor of future success.
 Here’s why:

 - How do you find out if the past performance cited on a resume was even real?
 Due to our overly litigious society, it’s becoming the trend to not give references on past employees.
 That leaves you to assume what the applicant says is the gospel.
 You can then only infer that length of employment indicates success.
 Start by asking only open-ended questions during job interviews.
 This will help you identify the right person for your open role.

-- Even if they did succeed in their previous role, the more the new job differs from the old, the less reliable past performance is in predicting future success.
+- Even if a successful candidate did meet the job’s requirements in their previous role, the more the new job description differs from the old, the less reliable past performance is in predicting future success.

 - The personal interview.
 You can’t judge the quality of candidates based solely on your first impression of them.
 Some personalities do great in such situations, while others don’t.
 In other words, being able to speak well in an interview simply means that the candidate is just that and only that… able to speak well in an interview.
 It doesn’t guarantee anything more.

 - You may have a personal bias as to what is and isn’t appropriate attire to wear to an interview, and you may be justified.
 However, don’t let your own personal preference creep into the picture because you don’t like what they wore.

 - Singular items.
 You want to judge the entirety of the interview process, not any one single aspect of it.
 Just because Michael Jordan had a typo in his resume, would you pass him over if you were seeking a basketball player?
 Obviously, standards are important but don’t be so harsh that you overlook a great employee due to minor mistakes.